itzbhushan/dotfiles/README.md

 Collection of configuration files.

 This repo contains configuration files for essential tools in my toolkit.
-Currently, this repo contains dotfiles for vim, pylint, tmux and zsh.
+Currently, this repo contains dotfiles for vim, pylint, tmux, direnv and zsh.
 Clone this project and add a link to the individual rc files.
 For example:

     ln -s dotfiles/.zshrc .zshrc

+For direnv, create a symlink to ~/.config/direnv/direnvrc. i.e.

+    ln -s dotfiles/.direnvrc ~/.config/direnv/direnvrc

 Xfce is a lightweight desktop environment for Linux. `Xfce-vnc` contains: